 To log into EMMA, click the "sign in" link from the home page or go to https://emma.lib.virginia.edu/users/sign_in.
-You will see two options: "Sign in with Shibboleth" and "EMMA local sign-in."
+You will see three options: "Sign in with Shibboleth," "EMMA local sign-in," and "Local password reset."

 Try the Shibboleth login first.
-You will be directed to choose the name of your organization from a list managed by InCommon.
+You will be directed to choose the name of your organization from a list managed by SeamlessAccess.
 If your organization is on the list, you should be able to sign into EMMA by authenticating your account with your own organization.
 You will not need a separate password for EMMA.